piastry/cifs-utils/mount.cifs.rst

 In order to map SIDs to/from UIDs and GIDs, the following is required:

 - a kernel upcall to the ``cifs.idmap`` utility set up via request-key.conf(5)
-- winbind support configured via nsswitch.conf(5) and smb.conf(5)
+- winbind or sssd support configured via nsswitch.conf(5)

-Please refer to the respective manpages of cifs.idmap(8) and winbindd(8) for more information.
+Please refer to the respective manpages of cifs.idmap(8), winbindd(8) and sssd(8) for more information.

 Security descriptors for a file object can be retrieved and set directly using extended attribute named ``system.cifs_acl``.
 The